-- the median overall survival was 14.1 months; 54% of patients survived at least one year; - 30% of patients who received custirsen with first-line chemotherapy survived at least two years; - disease control was achieved in 69% of patients; and - preliminary analyses have shown that treatment with custirsen in combination with gemcitabine and a platinum chemotherapy significantly lowered serum clusterin levels as compared to baseline levels, and that average serum clusterin levels during treatment were predictive of survival, with low serum clusterin levels correlating to longer survival.
-Custirsen treatment with chemotherapy decreased serum clusterin levels compared to baseline levels in 95% of patients evaluated.
-Patients who achieved a minimum median CLU level for the population of £38 μg/mL during treatment had a median survival of 27.1 months compared with 16.1 months for patients who had higher CLU levels (p=0.02).
+- the median overall survival was 14.1 months; - 54% of patients survived at least one year; - · 30% of patients survived at least two years; - · disease control was achieved in 69% of patients; and - analyses showed that treatment with custirsen in combination with gemcitabine and a platinum chemotherapy significantly lowered serum clusterin levels as compared to baseline levels, and that average serum clusterin levels during treatment were predictive of survival, with low serum clusterin levels correlating to longer survival.

-Summary of Preliminary Results of Phase 2 Clinical Trial in Patients with Advanced Breast Cancer Receiving Custirsen and Docetaxel as First- or Second-Line Chemotherapy In January 2009, results of a Phase 2 clinical trial in 15 patients with advanced breast cancer were published in the scientific journal CCR; this study evaluated custirsen in combination with docetaxel as first-line or second-line chemotherapy.
-The authors concluded that the combination of custirsen and docetaxel at 75 mg/m2 was well tolerated, and some clinical activity was seen in the patients with metastatic breast cancer.
+Summary of Preliminary Results of Phase 2 Clinical Trial in Patients with Advanced Breast Cancer Receiving Custirsen and Docetaxel as First- or Second-Line Chemotherapy

+In January 2009, results of a phase 2 clinical trial in 15 patients with advanced breast cancer were published in the scientific journal CCR; this study evaluated custirsen in combination with docetaxel as first-line or second-line chemotherapy.
+The authors concluded that the combination of custirsen and docetaxel at 75 mg/m $^2$ was well tolerated, and some clinical activity was seen in the patients with metastatic breast cancer.